 School Counseling Staff

-Twenty-one elementary schools have a full time guidance counselor.
+Twenty-one elementary schools have a full time school counselor.
 Two schools have an additional part time counselor.

 Four elementary student assistance counselors are available to all elementary schools.

-Each of the seven middle schools have one full-time guidance counselor and a full-time student assistance counselor.
+Each of the seven middle schools have one full-time school counselor and a full-time student assistance counselor.

-The four high schools have a guidance counseling department.
-On three campuses students are divided by alphabet among several guidance counselors.
-One guidance counselor serves as the lead or department chair.
-Three of the high schools have one Career and Technology Education counselor who may share a student load with the guidance counselors.
+The four high schools have a counseling department.
+On two campuses students are divided by alphabet among school counselors.
+Haltom High school students are divided by grade levels per counselor.
+All campuses have one school counselor that serves as the lead or department chair.
+Three of the high schools have one Career and Technology Education counselor who may share a student load with the school counselors.
 Every high school has a full-time student assistance counselor and one school has two student assistance counselors.
-Three of the high school guidance counseling departments also have an administrative clerk and an educational assistant.Revised 4/27/17
+Three of the high school guidance counseling departments have an administrative clerk and an educational assistant.Revised 8/22/17